 Terramycin, in any of its applications, is an effective drug to control the American foulbrood disease.
 However, it cannot be used indiscriminately since its use is regulated and again because of the seriousness of the consequences of its misuse.
 As such, I advise beekeepers to seek professional advice from veterinarians on the use of the drug.

 According to most of the regulations and guidelines on the use of Terramycin as a control to American foulbrood, treatments should be applied in the spring or fall and must be used up before the main honey flow begins, irrespective of the method of application.
 This is to avoid contamination of the production of honey by drug residuals.

 Any honey stored during medication periods in combs should be removed following the final medication of the bee colony and should not be used in human food.

 All and any uses of the drug Terramycin powder for bees must adhere to state and federal apiary laws and regulations.
-Since every state has specific regulations relating to disease control and medications, it is important to contact the appropriate official or state departments of agriculture for specific Interstate and Intrastate regulations concerning the use of the antibiotic.
-Care must be taken to ensure that manufacturer’s instructions are strictly followed.
+Since every state has specific regulations relating to disease control and medications, it is important to contact the appropriate official or state departments of agriculture for specific Interstate and Intrastate regulations concerning the use of antibiotics.
+Care must be taken to ensure that the manufacturer’s instructions are strictly followed.
 Terramycin powder for bees can be an effective antibiotic remedy for tackling American foulbrood disease as long as it is used as per the manufacturer’s instructions.